-Funds from the placement will primarily be used to progress the current exploration program at East Menzies, while a smaller amount will be allocated to continuing development of the Mount Mackenzie gold and silver project in Queensland.
+Funds from the placement will primarily be used to progress the current exploration program at East Menzies, while a smaller amount will be allocated to continuing development of the Mount Mackenzie gold and silver project in Queensland Australia.

 REZ has to date received results from five out of 32 reverse circulation (RC) holes drilled at East Menzies testing 2.5km by 400m in regolith gold anomalies.
 Four of those holes intercepted significant gold mineralisation.

-The discovery of high-grade mineralisation below the regolith at Gigante Grande is another example of the WA goldfields maintaining exceptionally high exploration appeal despite being well trodden in most parts.
+The discovery of high-grade mineralisation below the regolith at Gigante Grande is another example of the Western Australia goldfields maintaining exceptionally high exploration appeal despite being well trodden in most parts.

 Located 130km north of Kalgoorlie, gold was first mined at Menzies before the turn of the 20th century.